chrisjonesdesign85/blog-project/README.md

 [jquery.com](htt://www.jquery.com)

-Go to downloads and copy the compressed jquery file make a new file called `jquery.3.4.1.min.js` and paste the code.
+Go to downloads and copy the compressed jquery file make a new file called `jquery.3.4.1.min.js` and paste the code, be sure to save it.

+need to come back to this..

+---
+# The Header